Eman-Ismaeil/multi-mode-counter/README.md

 Then synchronously all the counters are cleared to start over again.

 A simple test bench is implemented that generates inputs to test the different scenarios to make sure the design is correct by investigating the generated wave diagrams.

+Then the design module and testbench are updated so that:
+1. An interface with the appropriate set of modports, and clocking blocks are present
+2. A testbench (implemented as a program not a module)
+3. A top module
+4. Assertions to ensure that some illegal scenarios can’t be generated